gonodono/hex-grid/README.md

 change depending on which lines are inset.
 Further information on `Grid` and its properties can be found on [its wiki page][grid-wiki]

-Lastly here, the `getHexShape()` function shown in the `border()` modifer in the snippet above is how children are given hexagonal shapes in Compose.
+Lastly here, the `getHexShape()` function shown in the `border()` modifier in the snippet above is how children are given hexagonal shapes in Compose.
 Its functionality is similar to that of View's custom background Drawable, but since it's a `Shape`, it can effect several more draw modes than the Drawable currently supports.
 It's up to the user to apply the `Shape` wherever is